raw-lab/MetaCerberus/README.md

 | [NMPFams](https://bib.fleming.gr/NMPFamsDB/downloads) | 2021 | 1 | [Baltoumas et al. 2024](https://doi.org/10.1093/nar/gkad800) |

-- NOTE: eggNOG and FunGene database are coming soon.
+- NOTE: The KEGG database contains KOs related to Human disease.
+It is possible that these will show up in the results, even when analyzing microbes. eggNOG and FunGene database are coming soon.
 If you want a custom HMM build please let us know by email or leaving an issue.

 ## MetaCerberus Options